 Mark is widely acknowledged as one of the leading pensions disputes lawyers in the UK, advising employers, trustees, insurers and professional services firms on the most complex, high-value and novel pensions disputes.
 He founded and leads the firm’s Pensions Disputes Resolution Group.

 Mark advises on all aspects of pensions disputes, including with the Pensions Regulator (TPR) and the Pensions Protection Fund, over scheme funding and re-structuring, benefit redesign and construction of scheme rules, rectification and professional negligence.

 Mark has acted in many of the leading contentious pensions matters over the past 25 years.
-A few highlights include advising:
+A few highlights include:

-Mark is a member of the Association of Pension Lawyers (APL), is an advisory panel member of the Occupational, Pensions Defence Union and is a member of the Association of Contentious Trusts and Probate Specialists (ACTAPS).
+Mark is a long-standing member of the Association of Pension Lawyers (APL) and advisory panel member of the Occupational, Pensions Defence Union.
+He is also a member of the Association of Contentious Trusts and Probate Specialists (ACTAPS).

 Mark is regularly quoted in the press, writes frequently for industry periodicals, and often speaks at seminars and conferences.

 Mark studied law at the University of Warwick